 Note-taking is one of those skills that rarely gets taught.
-Teachers and professors assume either that taking good notes comes naturally or that someone else must have already taught students how to take notes.
-Then we sit around and complain that our students don’t know how to take notes.
+Almost everyone assumes either that taking good notes comes naturally or, that someone else must have already taught about how to take notes.
+Then, we sit around and complain that our colleagues don’t know how to take notes effectively.

 I figure it’s about time to do something about that.
-Whether you’re a high school junior or a college senior or a grad student or a mid-level professional or the Attorney General of the United States, the ability to take effective, meaningful notes is a crucial skill.
+Whether you’re a student or a mid-level professional, the ability to take effective, meaningful notes is a crucial skill.
 Not only do good notes help us recall facts and ideas we may have forgotten, the act of writing things down helps many of us to remember them better in the first place.

 What to Write Down

 Your focus while taking notes should be two-fold.
 First, what’s new to you?
 There’s no point in writing down facts you already know.
 If you already know the Declaration of Independence was written and signed in 1776, there’s no reason to write that down.
 Anything you know you know, you can leave out of your notes.

 Second, what’s relevant?
 What information is most likely to be of use later, whether on a test, in an essay, or in completing a project?
 Focus on points that directly relate to or illustrate your reading (which means you’ll have to have actually done the reading…).
 The kinds of information to pay special attention to are:

 1. Dates of Events